Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

   * - opt_in_SMS
     - Opt In Sms
     - Whether the caller opted in to receive an SMS promotion.

-  * - order_city
-    - City (Reported)
-    - [Call center integration only] Customer's city as given to the call center.

   * - original_order_id
     - Order ID